Obligations are in effect·Enrolment deadline: 29 July 2026—21 days remaining

 Is a customer paying cash at or just below the $10,000 threshold a red flag?

 Yes.
 A customer paying exactly $9,900 in cash — or asking what the reporting threshold is before paying — is a strong indicator of structuring.
-Under s.142 of the AML/CTF Act 2006, intentionally structuring transactions to avoid the TTR threshold is a criminal offence, and a jeweller who facilitates it may also face liability.
+Under the AML/CTF Act 2006, intentionally structuring transactions to avoid the TTR threshold is a criminal offence, and a jeweller who facilitates it may also face liability.

 What does it mean when a customer makes multiple linked transactions below $10,000?